 What is Renew AC?

 Renew Alameda County (Renew AC) empowers low-income homeowners to remain safely in their homes.
 The program provides affordable, low-interest deferred payment loans to qualified homeowners.
-These loans will be used for home improvement projects that help create a safe and comfortable home.
+These loans will be used for home improvement projects that help create or maintain a safe and comfortable home.

 Brought to you by Alameda County Voters